Why Is My Child Misbehaving at School? Causes, Triggers, and What to Do

 5. Ask about extra support at school

-If behaviour is linked to learning, attention, anxiety, or sensory needs, your child may benefit from targeted support (for example, movement breaks, seating changes, extra time, or a quiet space).
-If it’s affecting learning or safety, ask whether the school can do a simple functional behaviour assessment (FBA) and create a behaviour support plan (sometimes called a behaviour intervention plan).
+If behaviour is linked to learning, attention, anxiety, or sensory needs, your child may benefit from targeted support, for example movement breaks, seating changes, extra time, or a quiet space.
+If it’s affecting learning or safety, ask whether the school can carry out a functional behaviour assessment (FBA) and create a behaviour support plan (sometimes called a behaviour intervention plan).

 6. Consider professional help if needed